Noorulwadoodkhan/noorulwadoodkhan.github.io/blog/_posts/2026-08-01-the-first-principles-of-agent-economy.md

 ---
 layout: post
-title: "The First Principles of Agent Economy"
+title: "the first principles of agent economy"
 date: 2026-08-01
 ---